Understanding Injury Prevention: Keeping Yourself Safe

 What is injury prevention?

-Injury prevention refers to the measures and strategies put in place to reduce the risk of injury or harm to individuals.
-This can include promoting safe behaviors, implementing safety regulations, and creating environments that minimize the likelihood of accidents.
+Injury prevention refers to the collection of measures and strategies designed to reduce risk and protect individuals from harm.
+This includes promoting safe behaviors, implementing regulations and standards, and creating environments that minimize the likelihood of accidents.

 What are some common injury prevention strategies?